annavonbachmann/pogo_pance_draft/README.md

 ### Nanopore Data Overview

 All Nanopore datasets were processed using the same preprocessing pipeline.
-Basecalling was done with high-accuracy settings; only reads with matching barcodes were used.
+Basecalling was done with super high-accuracy settings; only reads with matching barcodes were used.

 - Preprocessed reads are stored in the Zenodo repository at [insert link here]
 - Results of the analysis are saved in `/final_output/Nanopore/Nanopore_{ID}/{barcode_name}`
-- Raw data (high-accuracy basecalling): in Zenodo repository at [insert link here]
+- Raw data (super high-accuracy basecalling): in Zenodo repository at [insert link here]

 #### Included Datasets